puzannshakya/people-and-cars/README.md

 # People-and-Cars
-This project is developed to fulfill the assignment of an Advanced topic for the developer.
+This project is developed  for Apollo server w/ Express and React Apollo client assignment.

 ## Prerequisites